 To assess the insurance product that most suits your needs, we may use another intermediary to help place your business and we will inform you when this is the case.

-6. Our Disclosure
+6. Disclosure of Information

 Your insurance is based upon the information provided to the insurance company.